-2.SM.1.2.5 Contributing modelling framework reference cards
+2.SM.1.2.5 Contributing Modelling Framework Reference Cards

 For each of the contributing modelling frameworks a reference card has been created highlighting the key features of the model.
-These reference cards are either based on information received from contributing modelling teams upon submission of scenarios to the SR1.5 database, or alternatively drawn from the ADVANCE IAM wiki documentation, available at http://www.fp7-advance.eu/content/model-documentation, and updated.
+These reference cards are either based on information received from contributing modelling teams upon submission of scenarios to the SR1.5 database, or alternatively drawn from the ADVANCE IAM wiki documentation, available at www.iamcdocumentation.eu (last accessed on 15 May 2018) and updated.
 These reference cards are provided in part 2 of this Supplementary Material.

-2.SM.1.2.6 Overview mitigation measures in contributed IAM scenarios
+2.SM.1.2.6 Overview of Mitigation Measures in Contributed IAM Scenarios

-Table 2.SM.6: Overview of representation of mitigation measures in the integrated pathway literature, as submitted to the database supporting this report.
+Table 2.SM.6 |Overview of the representation of mitigation measures in the integrated pathway literature, as submitted to the database supporting this report.
 Levels of inclusion have been elicited directly from contributing modelling teams by means of a questionnaire.
 The table shows the reported data.
 Dimensions of inclusion are explicit versus implicit, and endogenous or exogenous.
-An implicit level of inclusion is assigned when a mitigation measure is represented by a proxy like a marginal abatement cost curve in the AFOLU sector without modelling individual technologies or activities.
+An implicit level of inclusion is assigned when a mitigation measure is represented by a proxy like a marginal abatement cost curve in the agriculture forestry and other land-use (AFOLU) sector without modelling individual technologies or activities.
 An exogenous level of inclusion is assigned when a mitigation measure is not part of the dynamics of the modelling framework but can be explored through alternative scenarios.